briandorsey/mtmws_cards/backyard_rain/README.md

                 offset to incomming signal.

 CV output 1   : Current intensity value as CV, about -6v to +6v
-CV output 2   : Very slow triangle LFO, also mixed with intensity unless Audio
+CV output 2   : Very slow triangle LFO, at ~25% amplitude, also mixed with
-                input 1 is used.
+                intensity unless Audio input 1 is used.

 Pulse output 1: Debugging output for now.
 Safe to ignore.
 Toggled at the
                 beginning of every loop of sample_write_loop(). (so it should be